hexanal/fredmercy-blog/src/content/en/about.md

 ## about me

-I'm interested in: an open web & programming, reading, art, and [blogging](/blog)

-I'm an average _dude_ (he/him/whatever); and like most of you, I'm a human being and I'm trying to give meaning to my short existence.
+coming soon.

 ## about this website

 > Disclaimer: the views expressed on this website are entirely my own and are not related in any way to those of my current or past employers, friends, family, or community.
+But maybe they share the same views, who knows?

-**preferences:** <a href="/help" data-component="emit" data-event="SHOW_BOX_HELP">site settings and preferences</a>
+**preferences:** <a href="/help" data-component="emit" data-event="SHOW_BOX_HELP" data-transition="none">site settings and preferences</a>

 **_raison d'être:_**